 Significant Wildlife Habitat: Significant wildlife habitats are those natural features that are essential for the survival and/or reproduction of the native wildlife of Middlesex.
 This shall include, but is not limited to, (1) deer winter habitat; (2) habitat for rare, threatened and endangered species; (3) concentrated black bear feeding habitat (bear-scarred beech and oak stands); and (4) wetlands that provide critical functions for sensitive or unusual wetland-dependent wildlife such as breeding/nesting habitat for wading birds (bitterns, herons), waterfowl (ducks, geese) and otter and vernal pools.

-Silviculture: See Forestry.
+Silviculture: see Accepted Silvicultural Practices; Forestry Operations

 Single Family Dwelling: A building housing one principal dwelling unit designed and intended for year-round use.
 See also Accessory Dwelling, Dwelling Unit, Group Home, Mobile Home, Manufactured Home.